Techniques, initiatives, education and planning

 Proposed energy bills could greatly affect state’s electric choice market.

-Michigan still is awaiting an energy plan, and an announcement last week by Gov. Rick Snyder that discussions between the State of Michigan and the Midcontinent Independent System Operator have produced “a framework that facilitates a state approach for establishing adequate electrical resources to meet reliability requirements,” isn’t putting everyone at ease.
+Michigan still is awaiting an energy plan, and a recent announcement by Gov. Rick Snyder that discussions between the State of Michigan and the Midcontinent Independent System Operator have produced “a framework that facilitates a state approach for establishing adequate electrical resources to meet reliability requirements,” isn’t putting everyone at ease.
 Read More

 A pair of organizations in the region have been named winners in a statewide awards program that celebrates energy innovation.
 Read More